 Taking a bubble bath is one of the most relaxing things you can do.
 However, it won’t work if you still hear your kids screaming in the bathtub, hence the headphones.

 Ask your hubby to watch the kids once a week so you can take a 30-minute bath.
 I think he can handle his offspring for 30 minutes, don’t you?
-Don’t feel guilty about it; you’re the only who birthed them for crying out loud.
+Don’t feel guilty about it; you’re the only one who birthed them for crying out loud.

 Meet a friend out for lunch